 Register now for “Canada’s Contribution to Global Security”, a three day public conference in Halifax, on the occasion of Canada’s 150th and Pugwash's 60th.

-We'd also like to invite you to two concurrent events: a day trip to Thinkers Lodge in Pugwash village on 26 July, which can be booked here on Eventbrite, and the Vern Theissen play Pugwash, which runs from July 5-30 at Ships Company Theatre in Parrsboro.
+Register separately for a day trip to Thinkers Lodge in Pugwash Village on 26 July.
+While you are in the area, take in the Vern Theissen play Pugwash at Ships Company Theatre in Parrsboro.
 More information here.

 Letter to editor of the Globe and Mail from Frank Sommers, 21 March 2017

 Re The Cassandras Are Warning Of Nuclear Doom – So Why Doesn’t Canada Seem To Care?
 (March 18):

 Elizabeth Renzetti’s review of the resurgent threat posed by nuclear weapons brings to mind physicians’ efforts to educate the public and political leaders about the catastrophic medical consequences a nuclear strike would present.